WeersProductions/MenuManager/README.md

 # Getting started
 ## Set-up
-Clone the repository, or download a UnityPackage from the [forums](https://forum.unity.com/threads/wip-open-source-menumanager.503537/).
+Clone the repository, use it as a git submodule or download a UnityPackage from the [forums](https://forum.unity.com/threads/wip-open-source-menumanager.503537/).
 Open te project in Unity.
-The ```MenuManager``` folder contains all the code required to use the manager.
+This repository contains all the code you want to include in your project under the 'Assets' folder.
+### Git Submodule
+This is the prefered way.
+Your current project will be your git repository and the MenuManager will be a submodule.
+This means it can be updated using git, but won't be in your way when managing your own repositories.
+To do this, go to the folder that contains all your packages (you can for example create a folder 'Imported' under 'Assets') and run the command `git submodule add https://github.com/WeersProductions/MenuManager.git` in your git terminal.
+To update it, run `git submodule update`.

 ## Demo
 In the Demo folder two demos show you how to use the MenuManager.